d2l-ai/d2l-en/chapter_attention-mechanisms/transformer.md

 we stack `num_layers` instances of the above `EncoderBlock` classes.
-Since we use the fixed positional encoding whose values are always between -1 and 1, we multiply values of input embeddings by the square root of the embedding dimension to rescale before their summation.
+Since we use the fixed positional encoding whose values are always between -1 and 1, we multiply values of the learnable input embeddings by the square root of the embedding dimension to rescale before summing up the input embedding and the positional encoding.

 ```{.python .input}
 #@save